Psychology for intelligent people

 There is a sine equa non condition to benefit from Psychology:

-a person (individual or collective) who want to benefit from psychology must show a real commitment to work out the truth and, therefore, a willingness to examine one's own subjectivity in order to reach to the roots of any problem or conflict, aiming to solve it.
+The person who wants to benefit from psychology must show a real commitment to work out the truth and, therefore, a willingness to examine one's own subjectivity in order to reach to the roots of any symptom, problem or conflict, aiming to solve it.

-Yet, well thinking, rather than wasting our life in blinding oneself, like an ostrich does, it would be wise to take the care to know one's own heart.
-Afterwards, nobody escapes from the Delphic oracle: only truth can set us free, as individuals as well as a human group or society.
+Yet rather than wasting our life in blinding oneself, it would be wise to care knowing one's own heart.
+Afterwards, nobody escapes from the Delphic oracle: only truth can set us free.

-This heart at work in human matters is, after Freud (who was an educated Classical scholar and not the 'fraud' made by bad translators and worse sycophantic interpreters), what we call since the unconscious.
+This heart at work in human matters is what after Freud we call the unconscious.

 In other words, to discover the light of the spirit, and to set its resources in action, a 'good conscience' does not suffice.
 For as the proverb says: good intentions pave the road to hell.
-It is therefore worth taking care of going beyond the veil and masks of the mere obvious and, with ethical courage, to examine one's point of view towards oneself and towards others; to set in motion the creative change so long desired.
+It is therefore worth taking care of going beyond the veil and masks of the mere obvious and, with ethical courage (that classical Greece called Parrhesia (παρρησία), to examine one's point of view towards oneself and towards others; to set in motion the creative change so long desired.